chhe/livecli/README.md

 # Kodi

-Livecli can be used with Kodi Leia, it can be installed from the [Livecli Kodi Repository][kodi-repo].
+Livecli can be used with Kodi Leia

+- [Livecli Kodi Repository][kodi-repo].

 For more information see [service.livecli.proxy][service.livecli.proxy]